-In August we answered 6672 calls between 400 – 500 of these come through at 8am each day so we apologise to those callers that could not get through.
+In November we answered 7658 calls and between 400 – 500 of these come through at 8am each day so we apologise to those callers that could not get through.
 We are doing our best!

 We are still open and here for you.
 We are continuing to provide services as we have been doing throughout the COVID-19 pandemic.
 We are prioritising delivering of care and services based on clinical needs.

 If you need medical advice or treatment, please call us or, for non-urgent advice or treatment, use our contact page to send us your query.

 If you walk into the practice you must adhere to social distancing; clean your hands and wear a face covering (unless exempt)